stgm/scientific-programming-1/21 Integrals/60 Extra/10 Extra.md

 # Fractals - Mandelbrot set

-You probably already know those beautiful multi-coloured pictures in which patterns repeat themselves until they are infinitely small.
+You probably already know those beautiful multi-colored pictures in which patterns repeat themselves until they are infinitely small.
 These incredibly complex patterns, called *fractals*, funnily enough are product of a small set of simple (mathematical) rules.
 Often times in nature do we find such simple hidden mechanisms for complex phenomena, however hard they are to find out about.
-In this assignment we delve a little deeper into the maths behind fractals and with that knowledge we'll try to recreate one of the most well-known fractals: the [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set).
+In this assignment we delve a little deeper into the math behind fractals and with that knowledge we'll try to recreate one of the most well-known fractals: the [Mandelbrot set](https://en.wikipedia.org/wiki/Mandelbrot_set).

 <p align="center">
 ![](mandelbrot.png){: style="width:50%"}